Top of pageSkip to main content

 Emory SGA is the preeminent policy-setting organization for all undergraduate students, responsible for allocating the student activity fee and representing students on all undergraduate campuses.

 Open General Body Meetings are held weekly on Mondays at 7PM EST. All Emory Community Members are invited to attend (students, faculty, staff, administration).
-Follow us on Instagram @sgaemory!
+Follow them on Instagram @sgaemory!

 A hub for campus involvement, events, and programs.
 SILT programs and events are aimed at promoting engagement, learning, intercultural competency, enhancing leadership capacity in our students, and building community.